davorg/webdev-workshop/course_notes.md

-# Modern Web Development with Perl
+# Modern Web Development with Perl and Dancer

 Thanks for signing up to my workshop on web development with Perl.

-In three and a half hours, I hope to persuade you that Modern Perl bears no relation to the language that you stopped using to write horrible CGI programs fifteen years ago and that it is well worth taking a look at when you are deciding which web technology to use.
+In six hours, I hope to persuade you that Modern Perl bears no relation to the language that you stopped using to write horrible CGI programs fifteen years ago and that it is well worth taking a look at when you are deciding which web technology to use.